The world’s biggest obstacle race comes to SA for the very first time

 Jazz on the Rocks

-Settle down on the pristine Cape Columbine Nature Reserve’s Tietiesbaai beach for the annual Jazz on the Rocks outdoor music festival from Thursday, 27 February to Sunday, 2 March 2014.
+Jazz music lovers are gearing up for the trek to the pristine Cape Columbine Nature Reserve’s Tietiesbaai beach, just outside Paternoster, for the 2016 Jazz on the Rocks outdoor music festival from Thursday, 25 to Sunday, 28 February 2016.

-The oceanfront live music fair – it’s only a 90-minute drive from Cape Town city – merges sun, sea and soulful sounds to make for a four-day celebration filled with family fun, West Coast hospitality and postcard-perfect panoramas.
+The oceanfront live music fair – it’s only a 90-minute drive from Cape Town city – merges sun, sea and soulful sounds to make for a four-day celebration jam-packed with an extended international line-up, family fun in the sun, West Coast hospitality and postcard-perfect panoramas.

-WHAT TO EXPECT AT THE 2014 JAZZ ON THE ROCKS MUSIC FESTIVAL
+WHAT TO EXPECT AT THE 2016 JAZZ ON THE ROCKS MUSIC FESTIVAL AT TIETIESBAAI IN PATERNOSTER

-ALL ABOUT THE MUSIC: As always, the seaside jazz fest is all about the music, and showcases some of Mzansi’s best loved and up-and-coming performers as well as a handful of international acts.
-This year, the festival is headlined by American smooth jazz saxophonist Marion Meadows, a man who’s performed with Eartha Kitt and The Temptations and who’s released more than 10 albums.
-Also on the bill are famed singer-songwriter Lira and Liverpudlian saxophone prince Andrew Young.
+ALL ABOUT THE MUSIC: As always, the seaside jazz fest is all about the music and showcases some of Mzansi’s best loved and up-and-coming performers as well as a handful of international acts.
+Running for the sixth year, audiences can look forward saxophonist Jay Beckenstein of Spyro Gyra (USA), Marion Meadows (USA) and British saxophonist Andrew Young who performs every year due to public demand.